 OSA is one of the most common sleep problems, identified in about 25% of adult males and 10% of adult females.
 OSA rates are likely to be higher as the problem is often not diagnosed and sufferers are not always aware of the problem.
 Some children also experience OSA.People with OSA are more likely to have other health problems.

 There are a number of treatment options for OSA.
 All people with OSA can benefit from weight loss, and in mild OSA this may be all that is needed.
 For others, commonly used treatments include using a mask with Continuous Positive Airflow Pressure (CPAP) or oral devices (mandibular advancement device).

 Regular insufficient or poor quality sleep is common and can adversely affect our health and wellbeing.
 Insufficient sleep can result in daytime sleepiness, poor concentration, performance and mood and increase risk of mistakes and accidents especially motor vehicle and workplace accidents.

 Restricted sleep has also been associated with poor metabolic function leading to health problems such as type 2 diabetes, obesity and metabolic syndrome.

 Sleep restriction can be a result of health problems, but is often associated with shift work, and modern lifestyles that include late night social activities.Increased use of bright lights and technology at night time that stimulate the brain and provide excess artificial light also affect our sleep-wake cycles.

 Insufficient sleep can also be a problem for some children and impacts on their daily functioning and school performance.

-For more information read the Sleep Health Foundation, sleep disorders page.
+For more information visit the Sleep Health Foundation website.